fengyu05/bot-chan/README.md

 fmt                  Apply python formater(will edit the code)
 ```

-### Updating dependencies

-Method 1.
-With local poetry install:

-edit `pyproject.toml` and run `poetry lock`

-Method 2.
-Run `make ci-bash` to get a ci bash shell; then same with above.

-### Customization
-Want to customize your chatbot?
-Bot-chan offers the flexibility to tailor it to your specific needs.
-See [settings.py](./botchan/settings.py)
-You can use a env file if you are deploying it with docker or kube.

-### Intention
-Botchan uses an intention module to decide whether and how to reply to a certain message.
-The framework just applies the chat intention
-to all messages.
-If you want to extend it, add your code in [message_intent.py](./botchan/message_intent.py) and [agent.py](./botchan/agent.py) message handler registration.

 ### Slack event handling
 Botchat only subscribes to Slack message events.
 If you want to subscribe to other events and do sth cool.
 Make your change in the [app.py](https://github.com/fengyu05/bot-chan/blob/main/botchan/app.py#L39).